Getting Content into Canvas

 Follow these steps on importing content from the archive site into the corresponding official registrar course site for the semester.
 During the import process, you may choose to import all content or select individual items.

 Once the job has completed, Canvas will tell you if any issues were found during the import, along with details on resolving each issue.
-Carefully review the copied materials and make the necessary changes to prepare the course for Spring 2024.
+Carefully review the copied materials and make the necessary changes to prepare the course for the upcoming term.
 We recommend using the Course Link Validator in your course Settings.
 This checker validates whether links in your course are valid and responsive and notifies you of any issues found.

 Notes on Importing Content in Canvas:

-• Example: You copy a module from your Sakai Archive into your SP24 course.
-In your SP24 course, you make updates to the module.
-You then copy the module from your Sakai Archive into your SP24 course again.
-The new import will overwrite the updates you previously made to the module in your SP24 course.
+- Example: You copy a module from your Sakai Archive into your FA24 course.
+In your FA24 course, you make updates to the module.
+You then copy the module from your Sakai Archive into your FA24 course again.
+The new import will overwrite the updates you previously made to the module in your FA24 course.
 Instead, you should copy the module only once and then make updates in your new course only.

 Step 3: Review and Clean up the Copied Content in Your Official Course